Offshore wind power in the United States: Federal regulation and incentives

+The Energy Policy Act of 2005 provided for tax credits and other incentives for production of wind power, authorizing the development of a regulatory framework for environmental reviews of proposed offshore wind projects.
+This framework allows for a process where:

 The construction of an offshore wind farm involves a three-phase permitting process.
-First, the proponents must lease the seafloor from its owner – typically this will be Outer Continental Shelf, the federal seafloor which is leased by the Bureau of Ocean Energy Management (BOEM) under the Outer Continental Shelf Lands Act — but small wind projects can be constructed in state waters as well.
+First, the proponents must lease the seafloor from its owner – typically this will be Outer Continental Shelf, the federal seafloor which is leased by the BOEM under the Outer Continental Shelf Lands Act — but small wind projects can be constructed in state waters as well.
 The BOEM is the federal agency responsible for determining offshore areas where wind farms may be built in federal waters.
 It sells leases to qualified bidders.
 These leases may be awarded non-competitively, if only one proponent is interested in developing the area, or by auction.
 Once awarded, the lease areas can be further assigned and subdivided into separate projects.

 Each project proponent, after winning an auction and making its initial lease payment, must file a Site Assessment Plan (SAP), which details the work required to evaluate the environmental conditions in the lease area, including both surface and seafloor conditions.
 After the SAP is approved, the proponent will install weather buoys and engage survey vessels to develop sufficiently detailed information to complete the design of the wind farm – this will include identifying protected species habitats, unexploded ordnance, shipwrecks, and geological formations that could interfere with either the foundations for wind turbines or the electrical cabling.
 After completing the survey, the proponent might choose to abandon the lease area if it appears development will be uneconomical, or else continue to final design and permitting, which culminates in the filing of a Construction and Operations Plan (COP).

 In addition to the federal permitting process, all wind farms require state permits for their connections to the on-shore electric grid; even if an offshore project is constructed entirely in federal waters its "export cables" will need to transit state waters to reach the shore.
 Other permits may be required to connect to the grid, such as certificate of public necessity, as well as private consents from an integrated electric utility or a regional transmission organization.